kappapiana/script/README.md

 ```

 It will interact with you asking if you want to change everything in one go or one author by one.
 Eventually you will (hopefully) have a file named `_anonymized_doc.odt`.
 I'm not copying it over so that you can review the result without risking to destroy everything...

-It will also work with DOCX, although MS Word® has a feature to change data as an afterthought.
-But perhaps you will not want to use MS Word. ;-)